-Phase 1.1 (October 2006 – December 2006)

 Before leaving for New York City, Alexandre started demoing Vision Lunar’s fifteenth song, hoping to have an eighth demo to release in December or January.
 But he soon realized that the song sounded far too similar to Alcest’s compositions “Le Secret” and “Élevation”.
 Alcest’s 2005 EP had been a big inspiration while composing the Vision Lunar songs, “Eternal Song” and “Mother Song” in February of 2007 so it had likely seeped into Alexandre’s subconscious.
 The new song, referred to as the “Unusable Song”, was shelved permanently.

 It was only after coming back to Montreal in late December that Vision Lunar’s seventh demo was properly distributed online.
 Alexandre handled the artwork and layout himself but because of his dying computer monitor, he didn’t realize how bad it looked until much later.
 To promote the new demo a Vision Lunar Purevolume page was created on December 28th of 2007.

 When it came time to find band members in the new year, the first person that Alexandre asked was Josh McConnell (from the heavy metal band Mad Parish and the Iron Maiden tribute Brave New World) who worked with him at a bar across the street from where he lived.
 Josh was to play guitar but after a single rehearsal it was obvious that the pair had a poor music match.
 So Josh referred him to Mike Dyball (from Priestess) who showed great interest in making the project happen.
 Alexandre was also considering changing the band’s name, had it ever expanded to a full line-up.
-He was also planning to re-record all the released demos for a planned full-length album.
+He was also planning to re-record all of the released demos for a planned full-length album.